siddharthaxroy/test/content/principles/index.md

 [^22]: Review two ongoing cases where we are attempting to correct the scientific record through post-publication expressions of concern: a) [Flint educational outcomes paper in Science Advances](https://retractionwatch.com/2024/07/15/did-flint-water-crisis-set-kids-back-in-school-paper-saying-so-is-severely-flawed-say-critics/#more-129627) and b) [Water lead filters have an astounding 50% mortality rate conference article in International Journal of Infectious Diseases](https://retractionwatch.com/2022/05/19/after-we-tried-to-correct-claims-about-deadly-water-filters-in-flint-we-were-accused-of-scientific-misconduct-and-that-was-just-the-beginning/).

-[^23]: Let many [Tall Poppies](https://harpersbazaar.com.au/tall-poppy-syndrome-wellbeing-mental-health/) bloom and sway in the breeze.
+[^23]: May countless [Tall Poppies](https://harpersbazaar.com.au/tall-poppy-syndrome-wellbeing-mental-health/) bloom and sway in the breeze.
 Remember, comparison is the thief of joy.